 - Reaching your people KPIs (Employee turnover, recruitment quotas, etc.)

-We have come up with some questions to help you begin your selection process.
+We know it might seem complex at first, so we came up with some questions to help you begin the selection process.
 As we have just mentioned, we have to know if they are proficient in both brand communications and employer branding.
 Read on to see which service provider would be the best for you.

 - Turnover rates